appliedbits/draft-sliwa-stir-cert-cps-ext/draft-sliwa-stir-cert-cps-ext.md

 Figure 1
 ~~~~~~~~~~~~~

 1. The enterprise obtains a Delegate Certificate containing the CPS URI.
-The CA submits the certificate to STI‑CT.
+The CA submits the certificate to STI-CT.
 2. On each call, the AS signs a PASSporT with Delegate Certificate containing SCT.
 3. The terminating VS reads the CPS URI from the certificate and fetches the PASSporT.

 # Operational Considerations

-- Logging: CAs issuing certificates with id‑pe‑cpsURI MUST submit the certificate to STI‑CT logs.
+- Logging: CAs issuing certificates with id-pe-cpsURI MUST submit the certificate to STI-CT logs.
-- Rotation: Changing a CPS hostname or path requires certificate re‑issuance.
+- Rotation: Changing a CPS hostname or path requires certificate re-issuance.
 Operators SHOULD minimize TTLs on old URIs during migration.
 - Monitoring: Relying parties and CPS discovery services SHOULD monitor trusted STI-CT logs for new or updated CPS URI declarations to ensure timely access and detect misconfiguration.

 # Security Considerations